-There is no better place to see the spectacle of salmon season than Vancouver’s North Shore.
+There is no better place to see the spectacle of the salmon season than Vancouver’s North Shore.
 From Fall to Winter you can watch the magnificence of this pink-hued fish jumping and swimming upstream.
 But, there are so many ways to learn about, see, and taste this legendary fish!
-Why not plan a weekend with salmon theme to catch this epic event, or try one of these activities below:
+Why not plan a weekend with a salmon theme to catch this epic event, or try one of these activities below:

 A popular FREE attraction, the Capilano Salmon Hatchery hosts 400,000 visitors every year.
-Visitors flock to the hatchery to learn about the lifecycle of our local fishy friends, and see salmon in the Fishway where they jump from one pool to the next.
+Visitors flock to the hatchery to learn about the lifecycle of our local fishy friends and see salmon in the Fishway where they jump from one pool to the next.

 The Coho Festival is held every September at Ambleside Park in West Vancouver.
 The festival promotes ways to protect and preserve our environment while celebrating the miracle of salmon returning to North Shore rivers and streams.
 Join the celebration this September 9th with the live entertainment, Coho kids area, and the famous Salmon BBQ.

 Within 20 minutes of West Vancouver’s Horseshoe Bay you can find a variety of fishing spots where at the right time of year you can find Chinook, Coho, Pinks, and Sockeye salmon.
 To find the best fishing locations, take a guided fishing charter from Sewell’s Marina with an experienced guide who knows the area like the back of their hand!

 There are many places to try fresh, local salmon on the North Shore but the Salmon House on the Hill has to be one of the most unique.
 Enjoy indigenous West Coast cuisine of wild sockeye salmon, in a variety of ways, while sitting in the window-wrapped dining room that offers an unparalleled view of Vancouver and Burrard Inlet.